KimarenNaidoo/BookCatalogueSpringBootWebApp/README.md

 # BookCatalogSpringBootWebApp
 - Basic CI/CD Pipeline project using Java and Spring Boot REST API application.
 - The goal of this application is to get hands-on experience with DevOps while creating a way to keep track of the books I consume.
-- This application will allow me to keep track of books I have read, or want to read, their status, category, authors, and ownership.
+- This application will allow me to keep track of books I have read, or want to read, their status, category, authors, ownership, the ISBN value, and the date I created the entry.

 ### Database